 Price is good compared with the city's other top-rated hotels.
 Breakfasts are not included but the VAT tax is.
 Package deals for weekend stays entice further.

-- Mala Strana
+- In the heart of lovely Mala Strana